-The "never married" category is heavily populated by younger adults who, as will be explained later, are less likely to have coverage.
+Younger adults heavily populate the "never married" category and, as will be explained later, are less likely to have coverage.
 For this reason, their risk of being uninsured is roughly twice that of a married person.

-The last two groups, which must generally be considered to be one adult households, are interesting for different reasons.
-First, the "separated" group in Delaware is quite volatile, however on the average the risk is higher than for the younger, "never married" category.
+The last two groups, which are usually one adult households, are interesting for different reasons.
+First, the "separated" group in Delaware is quite volatile, however on the average the risk is higher than that observed for the younger, "never married" category.
 This group is typically a transitional one and the person will probably move on to the divorced category.
-The separated person's lack of coverage is less than the divorced person because some may be able to legally retain coverage until a final disposition of the marriage is reached.
+The separated person's lack of coverage is less than that of the divorced person because some may be able to legally retain coverage until a final disposition of the marriage is reached.
 Once the person is divorced, the probability of having coverage will depend in large part on the person's labor force status.
 It should be kept in mind that a significant number of people in this category are making major transitions and may suffer significant income losses.
 Interestingly, Delawareans in this category are significantly worse off than their regional counterparts.
-Given the similarity in all of the other categories, this difference does standout, although it is not at all clear why there should be such a difference.
+Given the similarity in all of the other categories, this difference does stand out, although it is not at all clear why there should be such a difference.